gk646/raynodes/README.md

   virtual void onFocusLoss(EditorContext& ec) {}

   //-----------LIFE CYCLE-----------//
-  //Called once at creation time virtual void onCreate(EditorContext& ec, Node& parent) {}
+  //Called once at creation time after the constructor virtual void onCreate(EditorContext& ec, Node& parent) {}
   //IMPORTANT: Only called once when the node is finally destroyed (only happens after its delete action is destroyed)
   //This may happen very delayed or even never!